-The goal of internal communications, apart from transmitting information, is to engage and motivate employees with the messages they share.
+The goal of an internal communications strategy, apart from transmitting information, is to engage and motivate employees with the messages they share.
 As for HR, their aim isn’t just hiring people, but keeping them happy, engaged, and informed once they’re on board.

-Working together gives IC and HR an improvement opportunity to double down on employee engagement—among other topics—simply by realizing shared goals.
+Above all, working together gives IC and HR an opportunity to double down on employee engagement—among other topics—simply by realizing shared goals.

-Okay, so let’s get to it: how exactly can internal communications and HR begin working together effectively?
+So, let’s get to it.
+How can internal communications and HR begin working together effectively?

 1. Build a Mutual Understanding

 The line between the internal communication and human resources remit is becoming increasingly blurred.
 Both functions are engaging with the same audience, so it makes sense that the two departments work together.
-And with both departments constantly seeking a stronger voice in the boardroom, collaboration could be a real game-changer.Andrew Harvey, Director of Internal Communications at the VMA Group
+And with both departments constantly seeking a stronger voice in the boardroom, collaboration could be a real game-changer.Andrew Harvey, Director of Internal Communications, VMA Group

 Idea: Organize a breakout session in which your people can get to know one another, and use it to find a topic you can tackle together.
 This might be something small, like a newsletter about new meeting rooms or a company hotline, but it’s a great first step to getting everybody aligned.